Cloud-ASH/Fitness-tracking/README.md

 # Activity Engage

-Group: cs5500-fire-emblem Members: Xinyi Zhang, Zeyu Shen
+Group Members: Xinyi Zhang, Zeyu Shen

 Hello!
 This is Activity Engage, a fitness tracking application.
 The application supports adding datapoints and a range of queries to help users access fitness activities and insights.